avalanche-foundation/ACPs/ACPs/226-dynamic-minimum-block-times/README.md

 #### `timestampMilliseconds`

 The canonical serialization and interpretation of EVM blocks already contains a block timestamp specified in seconds.
 Altering this would require deep changes to the EVM codebase, as well as cause breaking changes to tooling such as indexers and block explorers.
 Instead, a new field is added representing the unix timestamp in milliseconds.
+Header verification should verify the `block.timestamp` (in seconds) is aligned with the `block.timeMilliseconds`, more precisely: `block.timestampMilliseconds / 1000 == block.timestamp`.

 Existing tools that do not need millisecond granularity do not need to parse the new field, which limits the amount of breaking changes.